barry-hall/js-deep-foundations-v3/README.md

 _Have you read any part of the JS specification?_

 This course is about understanding the DNA of JS.
 To get a deeper understanding and therefore be a better JS developer.

+> Whenever there's a divergence between what your brain thinks is happening, and what the computer does, that's where bugs enter the code. --getifys law #17